Securities fraud: Accountant fraud

-In 2002, a wave of separate but often related accounting scandals became known to the public in the U.S. All of the leading public accounting firms—Arthur Andersen, Deloitte & Touche, Ernst & Young, KPMG, PricewaterhouseCoopers—and others have admitted to or have been charged with negligence to identify and prevent the publication of falsified financial reports by their corporate clients, which had the effect of giving a misleading impression of their client companies' financial status.
-In several cases, the monetary amounts of the fraud involved are in the billions of USD.
+In 2002, a wave of separate but often related accounting scandals became known to the public in the US.
+All of the leading public accounting firms—Arthur Andersen, Deloitte & Touche, Ernst & Young, KPMG, PricewaterhouseCoopers—and others have admitted to or have been charged with negligence in identifying and preventing the publication of falsified financial reports by their corporate clients, which had the effect of giving a misleading impression of their client companies' financial status.
+In several cases, the monetary amounts of the fraud involved were in the billions of dollars.

 Boiler rooms

-Boiler rooms or boiler houses are stock brokerages that put undue pressure on clients to trade using telesales, usually in pursuit of microcap fraud schemes.
-Some boiler rooms offer clients transactions fraudulently, such as those with an undisclosed profitable relationship to the brokerage.
-Some 'boiler rooms' are not licensed but may be 'tied agents' of a brokerage house which itself is licensed or not.
+Boiler rooms or boiler houses are brokerages that put undue pressure on clients to trade, usually in pursuit of microcap fraud schemes.
+Some boiler rooms offer clients transactions fraudulently, such as those with an undisclosed profitable relationship with the brokerage.
+Some boiler rooms are not licensed but may be "tied agents" of a brokerage house which itself is licensed or not.
 Securities sold in boiler rooms include commodities and private placements as well as microcap stocks, non-existent, or distressed stock and stock supplied by an intermediary at an undisclosed markup.

 Short selling abuses

 Abusive short selling, including certain types of naked short selling, are also considered securities fraud because they can drive down stock prices.
 In abusive naked short selling, stock is sold without being borrowed and without any intent to borrow.
 The practice of spreading false information about stocks, to drive down their prices, is called "short and distort".
 During the takeover of Bear Stearns by J.P.
 Morgan Chase in March 2008, reports swirled that shorts were spreading rumors to drive down Bear Stearns' share price.
-Sen. Christopher Dodd, D-Conn., said this was more than rumors and said, "This is about collusion."

 Ponzi schemes

 A Ponzi scheme is an investment fund where withdrawals are financed by subsequent investors, rather than profit obtained through investment activities.
-The largest instance of securities fraud committed by an individual ever is a Ponzi scheme operated by former NASDAQ chairman Bernard Madoff, which caused up to an estimated $64.8 billion in losses depending on which method is used to calculate the losses prior to its collapse.
+The largest instance of securities fraud committed by an individual was a Ponzi scheme operated by former NASDAQ chairman Bernard Madoff, which caused up to an estimated $64.8 billion in losses depending on which method was used to calculate the losses.